 No font is the same, and using just one font is not effective branding, yet not all fonts can be used together.
 Depending on the personality of your brand, you should pick a font that also conveys the same type of personality.
 Serif fonts such as Times New Roman or Georgia (which this blog is written in) are more traditional fonts and give the sense of integrity, while san-serif fonts such as Tahoma or Arial are more modern with a contemporary feel.
 Script fonts, on the other hand, are feminine and elegant.
 Using a combination of complementary fonts in your marketing collateral will help grab your target audiences’ attention and actually get them to read your content while also making it easier for them to digest.
 Having a poster with all the same font is boring and not aesthetically appealing.
 For example, choose a serif font for your headers and then a readable sans-serif font for the body text.
-Adobe Fonts is a great resource to download thousands of fonts, and it also suggests complementary fonts that can be used together.
+Adobe Fonts is a great resource to download thousands of fonts, and it also suggests complementary fonts that can be used together (these fonts are good for both personal and commercial use, however you need an Adobe license).
+Check out this article for 70+ free fonts for commercial use.
 At Redstone we keep the font we use consistent across all mediums from our email signature, to proposals, to our website, and internal documents.
 Our font has become a part of our brand, and yours should be too!

 Similarly to the typography you choose for your marketing collateral and other mediums, you should be using colours that reflect your organization’s “feel.”
 Different colours can elicit different emotions in people depending on where they are from and the cultural meaning of that specific colour.
 In North America, we associate green with nature or money, red with love, or pink with feminism.
 Your marketing and promotional materials should of course always fit and complement your logo – although you don’t always have to stick to the one or two colours that are in your logo.
 For example when choosing branding for your annual conference, don’t be afraid to experiment with additional colour pallets that will complement your organization’s logo.